 So, all things considered, it really shouldn’t be a big surprise that you’ll often see these tiny humans dragging their own suitcases behind them at the airport or lugging a toddler backpack around while out and about with parents.

-If your tot loves to do things their own way, join the club!
+If your tot loves to do things their own way, embrace it!
 Getting your little one their own toddler backpack is the perfect way to let them exercise their independence.
 Whether you choose a rolling backpack, a harnessed backpack or a personalized kids backpack, there are tons of great options that are both fun and functional.
 Take a peek at some of our favorites below.

 This toddler backpack comes in 22 different color/design options and is highly rated by parents for its durability.
 Designed for comfort, the Mountaintop Kids pack features mesh along the back to improve airflow, which helps ensure your little one doesn’t overheat while wearing it.
 It’s also made with waterproof material so it’s easy to clean.
 Perfectly sized for kids ages 2 to 5.

 Skip Hop makes another cute and durable (non-harness/leash) toddler backpack (also great for preschool!).
 Kids love the animal designs, and it’s a fun way to let your tot express their personal preferences for color and designs (my 4-year-old lost it when she saw the new unicorn backpack!).